Pop Across the Pond: Girls Weekend in London, England

 Get the London look!
 While this “look” isn’t as prescriptive as Rimmel’s old slogan would make you think, there are a few pervasive attributes to incorporate into your outfits when visiting the city.
 Classic tailoring of British heritage brands and traditional styles meets punk-inspired avant-garde designs on the London streets.
 But what does that mean for you?

-Blend high fashion pieces with street style in this diverse and eclectic fashion scene.
+Blend high fashion pieces with street style in this eclectic fashion scene.
 In practice, this entails pairing nicer pieces from your closet with vintage finds and high-street brands.
-This mix-and-match approach means you might wear a wool trench coat with black leather jeans, or a tweed blazer with studded boots—either way, be sure to account for the unpredictable British weather and keep an extra layer handy!
+This mix-and-match approach means you might wear a wool trench coat with black leather jeans, or a tweed blazer with studded boots—either way, be sure to account for the unpredictable British weather and keep an extra layer and umbrella handy!

 Black Leather